Tanzania Foods: 18 Delicious Dishes from East Africa

 tanzania-foods-18-delicious-dishes-from-east-africa

 Fruits and Vegetables: Tanzania foods are characterized by an abundance of fresh fruits and vegetables.
 Commonly found vegetables in Tanzanian dishes include beans, spinach, okra, and cassava leaves.
-Common Fruits include watermelon, mangos, oranges, bananas, and pineapple.
+Common fruits include watermelon, mangos, oranges, bananas, and pineapple.

 Meat: With a significant livestock population, Tanzania has a strong tradition of incorporating meat into its regional dishes.
 Chicken, beef, and goat are popular meat choices, each adding unique flavors to Tanzania foods.